Microsoft Authenticator App: Complete Guide to Enhanced Account Security

 Manual Setup Alternative

-Verify the manual setup by entering the generated six-digit code into the service’s verification field.
+Again, verify the manual setup by entering the generated six-digit code into the service’s verification field.
 This confirms that the manual entry was successful and that your device is properly synchronized with the service’s authentication servers.

 Using Microsoft Authenticator for Daily Authentication